LA is blessed with picnic weather all year round, which means alfresco dining is always a great option.

 This 12-acre park, located between Spring Street and Grand Avenue, has an excellent location in the heart of the city’s Civic Center.
 It is surrounded by iconic attractions such as the Dorothy Chandler Pavilion, the Walt Disney Concert Hall, the Broad Museum, and the City Hall.

-The part of the park closer to Spring Street is equipped with playgrounds, a dog park (dogs are allowed on-leash in other areas of the park), restrooms, and potable water fountains.
+The part of the park closer to Spring Street is equipped with playgrounds, a dog park (dogs are allowed on leash in other areas of the park), restrooms, and potable water fountains.

 You are free to explore the gardens, memorials, and public art installations scattered around the park.
+It really is one of the best parks for picnics in Los Angeles.

 You should pay special attention to the upper part of the park where you will find the Arthur J. Will Memorial Fountain, a coffee shop, and the park’s unique bright pink furniture.